Axway/amplify-central/content/en/docs/connect_manage_environ/add_environments.md

    * **Frequency** - set how often the Embedded agent should run traffic collection.
 30 minutes is the minimum value that can be set.
 For example, 30m = 30 minutes, 5h5m = 5 hours and 5 mins, 2d = 2 days.
    * **Sampling** - enter the percentage of full transaction details sent to the platform for display in Business and Consumer insights.
 The default value is 10 and the acceptable values are between 0 and 50.
    * **Redaction and Sanitization** - the redaction and sanitization settings to use when reporting transactions from the data plane.
-       * **URL Path** - all URL paths, or path regular expressions, that may be reported to Central. ".*" will send all the path values.
+       * **URL Path** - all URL paths, or path regular expressions, which may be reported to Central. ".*" will send all the path values.
 For example, if the agent finds a path of `https://somehost.com/pathof/my/api/uses/thispath` then `https://somehost.com/pathof/my/api/uses/thispath` will be sent to the platform.
        * **Query Arguments** - regular expressions applied to the query argument name and query argument value in the transactional data.
            * **Allowed Patterns** - query argument names that match any of these expressions will be reported.
 For example, "^id$" value will find all the query arguments with their key set to "id" and send to platform.
            * **Sanitization Patterns**